-Project Fi Buyer's Guide: Everything you need to know
+Google Fi Buyer’s Guide: Everything you need to know about Google Fi

-Hate paying for features or data you don't use?
-Project Fi might just be the carrier for you.
+Google Fi is Google's foray into the world of alternative carriers.
+Fi is a mobile virtual network operator (MVNO) and leases coverage from Sprint, T-Mobile and U.S. Cellular.
+It also partners with carriers around the world provide coverage in 200+ countries.

-Project Fi is Google's foray into the world of alternative carriers.
-Fi is a mobile virtual network operator (MVNO) and leases coverage from Sprint, T-Mobile, U.S. Cellular, and the Three network for overseas roaming.
+Google Fi offers competitive coverage with straightforward pricing.
+An easy to manage account settings page and coverage in over 200 countries make this one of the best carriers for travelers.

-Here's everything you need to know about Google Project Fi.
+Here's everything you need to know about Google Fi.

 - Coverage